 For video, they can be a savior at Slalom events when the racing is out on the horizon.
 Obviously, there needs to be a level of safety involved with drones, and the red tape seems to be getting thicker at many locations in Europe.

 I have a drone but have not put it to best use yet.
-But I definitely see it as a tool that will be vital in windsurfing photography into the future.
+But I definitely see it as a tool that will be vital in windsurfing photography in the future.

 What is the future of photography from a competitive windsurfing perspective?

-Who knows what is going to happen with the advancement of technology.
-It seems, in many occasions, that still shots can be taken from video frame grabs, so maybe in the future when the cameras are even more sophisticated, many shots may come from video.
+Who knows what is going to happen with the advancement of technology?
+It seems, on many occasions, that still shots can be taken from video frame grabs, so maybe in the future, when the cameras are even more sophisticated, many shots may come from video.